 Research Interests: Health Economics, Labour Economics, Public Economics

-DeCicca, Philip, Kenkel, Donald S. and Feng Liu (2009).
-"Excise tax avoidance: The case of state cigarette taxes" (See NBER Working Paper #15941), mimeo.
+DeCicca, Philip, Kenkel, Donald S. and Feng Liu (2013).
+Excise tax avoidance: The case of state cigarette taxes, Journal of Health Economics, 32(6): 1130-1141

-DeCicca, Phil, Kenkel, Donald and Feng Liu (2010).
-“Reservation prices: An economic analysis of cigarette purchases on Indian reservations”
+DeCicca, Philip, Kenkel, Donald S. and Feng Liu (2014).
+Reservation prices: An economic analysis of cigarette purchases on Indian reservations, Revise and resubmit requested.